meezwhite/p5.grain/README.md

 > ⚠️ **Important:** This README.md pertains to the **development version** of the library, which may include **unfinished or untested features**.
 You might be looking for the [README.md of the latest stable release](https://github.com/meezwhite/p5.grain/tree/v0.6.1).

 # 🌾 p5.grain

-p5.grain is a [p5.js](https://github.com/processing/p5.js) addon for conveniently adding grain and texture overlays to artworks.
+p5.grain is a [p5.js](https://github.com/processing/p5.js) addon for conveniently applying grain and texture overlays to artworks.

 p5.grain was also created with [fxhash](https://www.fxhash.xyz) projects in mind that use the deterministic `fxrand` random function.